dtrckd/pymake/README.md

 ### Command_name
 If 'expe_name' is empty and `-x` is given, pymake assumes `run` command.
 If 'expedesing_id is empty', then the parameters are empty unless the script defines a `_default_expe` expe settings.
 All settings undefined in a design but defined in the `_default_exp` will take this value.

-Remark : -l and -s (--simulate) options don't execute, they just show things up.
+Remark: -l and -s (--simulate) options don't execute, they just show things up.

 ### Expedesign_id
 Pick among all (design of) experiments in {spec}.
 To list them `pmk -l spec` (or just `pmk -l`)